How to speed up your invoice processing workflow with AP software

 Multiple approvers & routing to the right person

 Companies typically require invoice approval from between two to five people based on department, amount, customer, class, location amount, vendor.
 The more approvers required, the longer it can take for the invoice to be approved.
 If the invoice approval request is lost in one person’s inbox or sent to the wrong approver, the whole AP workflow is halted.

 Automation has its caveats

-There are countless options for companies to choose from when on the search for the right accounting automation software.
-Not all of these softwares are created equally and due diligence is key when choosing the right one.
-Implementation of automation has increased speed for companies across the globe, but broadly has not met the efficiency needs or expectations of finance leaders.
+There are countless options for companies to choose from when on the search for the right accouting automation software.
+Not all of these AP softwares are created equally and due diligence is key when choosing the right one.
+Implementation of automation has increased speed for companies across the globe, but broadly has not met the efficiency needs or expectations of CFOs.

 Even with automation, many of the AP struggles mentioned above are still causing issues and data discrepancies.
 A recent IFOL report found in the same year, pain points of AP departments evolved as companies adopt some level of automation.
 They have gone from manual processes and paper documents being the key challenges to invoice exceptions causing delays.
 Invoice exceptions difficulties are caused by rules and template based automation.
 Now that companies are adopting automation, IFOL reports, “There has been an increase from 36% to 41% for businesses who are intending to change their AP automation solution within the next 12 months, indicating a potential desire for solutions with more leading-edge features and capabilities.”